raxmaxhax/nvim/README.md

 - Typst-preview for previewing .typ files

 ## Installation
-- Clone this repo and delete your ~/.config/nvim
+- Clone this repo and delete your ~/.config/nvim or backup
 - Move the repo to ~/.config
 - Enter Neovim
 - :Lazy to open the Lazy package manager